bloominstituteoftechnology/Sprint-Challenge-React-Wars/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] What is React JS and what problems does it try and solve?
+- [X] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React JS is a JavaScript library created by Facebook staff and intended to make it easier for large-scale sites to render data unique to each user.

-- [ ] What does it mean to _think_ in react?
+- [X] What does it mean to _think_ in react?

+It means seeing the UI in terms of React Components instead of HTML elements

-- [ ] Describe state.
+- [X] Describe state.

+State is unique to each component and is used to define it better

-- [ ] Describe props.
+- [X] Describe props.

+Props are passed into a component like parameters into a function

 ## Project Set Up